Lutung Kasarung

 A depiction of Lutung Kasarung in traditional Sundanese sandiwara dance drama.

 Lutung Kasarung (English: The Lost Ape, The Stray Ape) is a Sundanese folktale from Indonesia.
 Set in the Pasir Batang Kingdom, it tells the tale of a magical lutung (a type of black monkey) who helped a beautiful princess, Purbasari Ayuwangi, when her older sister attempted to rob her of her status as crown princess.
-The story is from an old Sundanese quatrain.
+The story is from an old Sundanese pantun.

 The theme and moral of the legend are similar to those of the European folktale "Beauty and the Beast" (Indonesian: Si Cantik dan Si Buruk Rupa).